leafo/lua-enet/README.md

  * `out_bandwidth` upstream bandwidth in bytes/sec, defaults to `0`
    (unlimited)

-### `host:connect(address [, channels_count, data])`
+### `host:connect(address [, channel_count, data])`
 Connects a host to a remote host.
 Returns peer object associated with remote host.
-The actual connection will not take place until the next `host:service` done, in which a `"connect"` event will be generated.
+The actual connection will not take place until the next `host:service` is done, in which a `"connect"` event will be generated.

 `channel_count` is the number of channels to allocate.
 It should be the same as the channel count on the server.
 Defaults to `1`.